Everything you'll need to know about brewing and bottling

 Once you have booked your brew session you'll be faced with the tricky task of picking your beer style.
 From a fruity, hoppy Pale Ale to a Belgian Tripel.
 When you arrive for your brew session, all you need to do is let your brewer know what style of beer you would like to make and how alcoholic you would like the beer.
 They will work with you to customise your beer to your tastes.

 Then comes the part where you get your hands dirty.
-Your brewer will guide you every through every step to help make a bespoke beer for you.
+Your brewer will guide you through every step to help make a bespoke beer for you.
 You can bring along up to 3 friends to help out and enjoy the brewing process with you.
-Your brew session will take around 2-3 hours.
+Your brew session will take around two and a half hours.

 You'll get the chance to try some beer while you brew.
-Each person in your group will receive 4 tokens.
+Each person in your group will receive 3 tokens.
 Each token gets you a half pint of beer from our 18 tap Growler Fill Station.
 The tokens are for you to enjoy some beer while you are brewing.
 Tokens can't be exchanged for take away beer or merchandise.
-If you would like to try some beer during your brew session we suggest you don't drive to the brewery.
+If you would like to try some beer during your brew session, we strongly suggest you don't drive to the brewery.

 At the end of your brew session we'll move your beer into our temperature controlled fermentation room.
-It'll be stored between 18 & 20 degrees.
+It'll be stored between 18 & 20 degrees celcius.
 The yeast will go to work turning the sugars to alcohol.
 It usually takes 5 days for fermentation to complete.

 Your beer will be ready for you to bottle 3 weeks later (7 weeks for lager).
 You will be given guidance on the quickest way to bottle and label your beer.
 Most bottling takes around 2 hours.
 Then all that's left to do is take your beer away, cool to your desired temperature and it's ready to drink.

 Bespoke labels are included in the price of your Craft Beer Kitchen package.